GeophyAI/seistorch/doc/quick_start.md

 Seistorch also provides batched computation (BC) functionality.
 The BC is only valid in classic fwi, because source-encoding-based fwi encoded several sources into a super-source.

-When running `fwi.py` and `codingfwi.py` you can specify the number of batches into which all the shots will be distributed by setting the `num-batches` parameter.
+When running `fwi.py` you can specify the number of batches into which all the shots will be distributed by setting the `num-batches` parameter.
 This allows you to control how the shots are grouped for processing.
 More details can be seen in [Running commands](running_commands.md).

 The source code of this section locates at `examples/batched_inversion`.
 Please follow the following steps.